What Matters in the End

-Dr. Gawande: The first way that I think about it is, number one — well, two things jump to mind.
-Number one, in my public health work, it’s about the idea that we’re all so incredibly limited, and yet there are ways that we string together and are almost unlimited, as groups of people.
-And it’s the kind of magic of when that happens, when you all start pulling together, and then you eradicate polio from the world, which we’re almost on the verge of doing.
+Dr. Gawande: The first way that I think about it is — well, two things jump to mind.
+Number one, in my public health work, it’s about the idea that we’re all so incredibly limited, and yet there are ways that we string together and are almost unlimited as groups of people.
+It’s the kind of magic of when that happens, when you all start pulling together and then you eradicate polio from the world, which we’re almost on the verge of doing.
 It’s just fricking amazing when you see that happen and how these limited, flawed — and to me, that was the amazement of surgery.
-We’re these smart, great people, but we’re all limited, and yet, can pull off these incredible, risky, complicated operations and forms of care that give people back their lives and give them many years of better life.
+We’re these smart, great people, but we’re all limited and yet can pull off these incredible, risky, complicated operations and forms of care that give people back their lives and give them many years of better life.
 So that’s one, that’s the first one that I went to.

 [music: “Awakening” by Random Forest]

 Ms. Tippett: Atul Gawande practices general and endocrine surgery at Brigham and Women’s Hospital in Boston.
-He’s also Professor in the Department of Health Policy and Management at the Harvard T.H.
-Chan School of Public Health and he’s Samuel O. Thier Professor of Surgery at Harvard Medical School.
+He’s also professor in the department of health policy and management at the Harvard T.H.
+Chan School of Public Health, and he’s Samuel O. Thier Professor of Surgery at Harvard Medical School.
+He was recently named the CEO of Haven, a healthcare venture spearheaded by the leaders of Amazon, J.P.
+Morgan, and Berkshire Hathaway.
 He’s been a staff writer for The New Yorker magazine since 1998 and is the author of four books, including The Checklist Manifesto and Being Mortal: Medicine and What Matters in the End.

 [music: “My Only Swerving” by El Ten Eleven]